 Meet the Staff

-The Primary Care Clinic organizes its providers into teams so as to offer you with prompt, coordinated care.
-Teams are made up of physicians (MDs), Advanced Registered Nurse Practitioners (ARNPs or nurses with graduate level training) and medical assistants (MAs).
+The Primary Care Clinic is staffed by physicians (MDs), Advanced Registered Nurse Practitioners (ARNPs or nurses with graduate level training) and medical assistants (MAs).

 - Lisa Erlanger, MD